This post may contain affiliate links.

 Practice letter recognition and build fine motor skills with these free monster alphabet clip cards.
 They’re super fun for little ones!

-At Halloween time, it’s fun to include monster activities in your preschool plans.
+At Halloween time, it’s fun to include monster activities for preschoolers in your plans.
 The colorful monsters forming each of the letters of the alphabet will engage your little ones in a fun literacy activity for fall.

-Add these free preschool printables to your monster-themed activities this October.
+Add these free printable alphabet worksheets to your monster-themed activities this October.
 But, these cute monsters are perfect all year long!

 monster alphabet clip cards